 repadmin /replsum

-The tool has returned the current replication status between all DCs.
-Ideally, the largest delta value should be less than 1 hour (depends on the AD topology and intersite replication frequency settings), and the number of errors = 0.
-In my example, you can see that one of the latest replication took 14 days, but now it is OK.
+The tool returns the current status of replicating between all DCs.
+Ideally, the largest delta value should be less than 1 hour (depends on the AD topology and inter-site replication frequency settings), and the number of replication fails should be 0.
+In my example, you can see that one of the last replications took 14 days, but now it is OK.

 To check replication for all DCs in the domain: